 Substitute a small amount of almond extract for the coffee extract.
 You could also add a tablespoon of Amaretto or even Frangelico rather than--or in addition to--the coffee flavor.

 Y’all, this sauce is a dream.
-If you are a fan of deeply flavorful toffee-ish sauces, then this real coffee butterscotch ice cream sauce has your name written all over it.
+If you are a fan of deeply flavorful toffee-ish sauces, then this butterscotch sauce has your name written all over it.
 What are you waiting for?
 Hie thee to the kitchen, people!
 And once you taste this sauce, you’ll see that you don’t dislike butterscotch.
 You just dislike bad butterscotch.

 Thank you for spending some time with me today.